Take advantage of our limited time offer. Enter promo code GIFT25 to save up to 25%. See offer details.

 A:

-Phoenix is a stunningly beautiful place to live, filled with tons of outdoor activity spaces.
+Many people consider living in Phoenix (and Arizona as a whole) absolutely “worth it” because it’s a stunningly beautiful place filled with tons of outdoor activity spaces.
 There’s also a somewhat affordable cost of living in Phoenix, if you’re comparing it to other major metropolitan areas.
 Plus, if you loathe cold temps, you’ll love that it rarely gets below 60 degrees.
 However, it’s blazing hot in the summer, averaging over 100 degrees in June, July, and August.
 Also, when compared to other metro cities like New York or Chicago, Phoenix is much less walkable and doesn’t have strong public transportation.

 No matter your favorite sport, Phoenix has you covered.
 It’s home to the following franchises: